Code-the-Change-YYC/hackathon-management-tool/README.md

-The prod branch has a CI/CD deployment available at: [https://hackthechangeyyc.ca/](https://hackthechangeyyc.ca/) the main branch has a CI/CD deployment available at: [https://staging.hackthechangeyyc.ca/](https://staging.hackthechangeyyc.ca/)
+- The prod branch has a CI/CD deployment available at: [https://hackthechangeyyc.ca/](https://hackthechangeyyc.ca/)
+- The main branch has a CI/CD deployment available at: [https://staging.hackthechangeyyc.ca/](https://staging.hackthechangeyyc.ca/)

 ## Getting Started